Six-Legged Livestock - Edible Insect Farming

 In Thailand, cricket farming has been occurring for nearly 20 years with 20,000 farms scattered throughout the northeastern and northern parts of the country.
 Around the world, there are over 2,000 insect species that are regularly eaten.
 Most of these species are harvested from the wild, but around nine insect species are currently farmed for food and feed.

 The study is published as the article "Life cycle assessment of cricket farming in north-eastern Thailand" in the 'Journal of Cleaner Production'.
 The study is a part of GREEiNSECT, a research project investigating the contribution of insects for food and feed to green economy.
 GREEiNSECT is led by Dr. Nanna Roos of the University of Copenhagen and funded by Danida, Ministry of Foreign Affairs.

-*News Release by Faculty of Science - University of Copenhagen: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+(i)This information is from an external source (Faculty of Science - University of Copenhagen).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.

 Help Spread Disability AwarenessConnect with Us on Social Media